I work on the design and application of international multi-stakeholder governance models that empower open innovation.

-At the UNEP Finance Initiative I project-managed the first global collaboration on the materiality of ESG issues to equity pricing (report here).
-This work, along with the Freshfields report, laid the foundations for the Principles for Responsible Investment.
-I ran the PRI process until the first investor meeting.
+At the UNEP Finance Initiative I project-managed the first global collaboration of financial institutions to undertake research on the materiality of ESG issues to equity pricing (report here).
+This work, along with the Freshfields report on the fiduciary duty of ESG issues, laid the foundations for the Principles for Responsible Investment.
+Along with James Gifford, I ran the PRI process until the first investor meeting.
 I've written about it here.
+Others have written about it here.

-While at ICANN I developed and launched the ICANN fellowships program.
-I left ICANN to co-found the .eco Internet domain.
+I left UNEP FI to join ICANN, the nonprofit responsible for critical aspects of technical Internet governance.
+While at ICANN I developed and launched the ICANN fellowships program and was a founding member of the ICANN Global Partnerships team.
+I left ICANN to co-found the .eco Internet domain with Trevor Bowden and Anastasia O'Rourke.
 I was Director and CEO of Big Room Inc, the company behind the .eco domain registry, for ten years.

 After exiting from .eco I worked with Foresight - Canada's leading cleantech accelerator - on their ecosystem strategy, including open innovation challenges and cluster development.